jwestreich/safe_withdrawl_rate/README.md

 To compensate for that, I reran the simulations, this time adjusting the amount withdrawn each year.
 Now, instead of a constant amount, each year, the amount increases by 2% ([the Federal Reserve's target inflation rate](https://www.federalreserve.gov/faqs/economy_14400.htm)).
 If the retiree starts with one million dollars, they can withdraw ($1,000,000 * 4% withdrawl / 12 month) = $3,333 each month.
 In the next year, they can withdraw ($3,333 + ($3,333 * 2%)) = $3,400.
 This will go on until they run out of money.
 After 30 years, the monthly withdrawl amount would have gone from $3,333 to $6,037, nearly doubling.
 This will make having a successful retirement harder as time goes on.

+The 3% rule is exactly where we want it to be.
+The 30-year mark is right at 95% chance of success, even after taking into account inflation.
+Increasing inflation from 0% to 2% brought the chance of success at 30 years down by 4 percentage points.
+We can also see that this shift is not parallel: in the first 15 years of retirement, there is almost no shift at all; the shift grows to 4 points by 30 years, and then hits about 10 points at 50 years.
+This is because the 2% inflation rate has a compounding effect.
+A 2% increase won't seem like much in the beginning, but over time, even that small rate can start to really add up.

 ![](https://github.com/jwestreich/safe_withdrawl_rate/blob/main/simulation_graphs/inflation3.png)

+The shift is more dramatic for the 4% withdrawl rate.
+At 30 years, the chance of success moves from 95% with no inflation to less than 85% with 2% inflation.
+This means that applying the 4% rule, under these conditions, will result in a retirement that lasts 30 years about five in six times.

 ![](https://github.com/jwestreich/safe_withdrawl_rate/blob/main/simulation_graphs/inflation4.png)

+The story is even worse for the 5% rule: with inflation, only a 68% chance of success.
+If you tried using the 5% withdrawl rule, assuming constant 2% inflation, you would only be able to last 30 years about two out of three times.
+If you wanted to stretch it out to 50 years, it's about 50-50.

 ![](https://github.com/jwestreich/safe_withdrawl_rate/blob/main/simulation_graphs/inflation5.png)

 ## Conclusion